 The logics of closing/opening windows when registering a courier is described.

 This page is used for creating an account or logging in to an existing one.
 To access it, users will click on “Signin” button in the header.

 Besides standard registration, users can also use their social media accounts (e.g. Google or Facebook) to register or log in.

 On this page, users are offered a demo user to log in and test all the template features.
 For detailed information on how to remove these buttons, please see the Remove Demo Login section.

 The page is used for logging in all the user types and initiating a courier/restaurant request registration & customer signup.
 If the current guest user added some meals to his cart those will be saved in his cart after he logs in.

 The user can use the demo version of the platform for testing purposes.
 To remove this feature, please read the information on the Remove Demo Login page.

 This page is designed specifically for customers.

-The tab is used to display notifications like a new order being placed or one being canceled or a courier being found for an order.
+The tab is used to display notifications: e.g. when a new order is placed or one is canceled or a courier is found for an order.
 There will be a notification for orders that were delivered.